North Rhine-Westphalia: Economy

-North Rhine-Westphalia has always been Germany's powerhouse with the largest economy among the German states by GDP figures.
-In 2024, Westphalia was the first state to reach GDP of US$1.0 trillion.
+NRW has consistently been Germany's economic powerhouse, with the largest economy among the German states by GDP figures.
+In 2024, NRW was the first state to exceed a nominal GDP of US$1.0 trillion.

-In the 1950s and 1960s, Westphalia was known as Land von Kohle und Stahl (Land of Coal and Steel).
-In the post-World War II recovery, the Ruhr was one of the most important industrial regions in Europe, and contributed to the German Wirtschaftswunder.
-As of the late 1960s, repeated crises led to contractions of these industrial branches.
-On the other hand, producing sectors, particularly in mechanical engineering and metal and iron working industry, experienced substantial growth.
+In the post-World War II recovery, the Ruhr region was one of the most important industrial regions in Western Europe, and contributed to the German Wirtschaftswunder.
+In 1958, a decade long Kohlekrise began: the amount of hard coal mined exceeded demand.
+One reason was the low oil price.

+Around 1967, also a steel crisis began.
+Until then, NRW had been known as Land von Kohle und Stahl (Land of Coal and Steel).

+Producing sectors, particularly in mechanical engineering and metal and iron working industry, experienced substantial growth.
 Despite this structural change and an economic growth which was under national average, the 2024 GDP of €872 billion (1/5 of the total German GDP) made NRW the economically strongest state of Germany by GDP figures, as well as one of the most important economical areas in the world.
-Of Germany's top 100 corporations, 37 are based in North Rhine-Westphalia.
-On a per capita base, however, North Rhine-Westphalia remains one of the weaker among the Western German states.
+On a per capita base, however, Rhine-Westphalia remained (as of 2007) one of the weaker among the Western German states.
+Of Germany’s top 100 corporations, 37 are based in North Rhine-Westphalia.

-North Rhine-Westphalia attracts companies from both Germany and abroad.
-In 2009, the state had the most foreign direct investments (FDI) anywhere in Germany.
-Around 13,100 foreign companies from the most important investment countries control their German or European operations from bases in North Rhine-Westphalia.
+NRW has attracted companies from both Germany and abroad.
+In 2009, NRW had the most foreign direct investments (FDI) anywhere in Germany.